Hermann Beckler: Botany

 His Bionomia profile (still incomplete) shows that at least 3179 of his botanical specimens still exist, and that they continue to contribute to scientific knowledge (with 8 specimens having been used in 4 scientific papers as of June 2020).
 These are held in at least 18 different herbaria.
+Specimens collected by Beckler are cared for at the National Herbarium of Victoria (MEL), Royal Botanic Gardens Victoria.